tomaszbabiuk/automate-everything/doc/features/Everything-is-a-plugin.md

 ![Plugin settings](screenshot_plugin_settings.png)

 ## Every object is a plugin
-Every object category and every object itself is a plugin:
+Every object is a plugin:
 ![Objects](screenshot_objects.png)

-Every object is configured in the GUI:
+Every object can be configured in the GUI:
 ![Editing the object](screenshot_objects_edit.png)

 ## Every Automation block is a plugin